2nd Corinthians Chapters 6 and 7– John Karmelich

 b)

-I accept the idea that God is perfect is so I can then accept the concept that
+reason I accept the idea that God is perfect is so I can then accept the

 i)

-is that God will make His home in us and guide us "when we are willing to
+promise is that God will make His home in us and guide us "when we are

-we choose to disobey what God wants from us or do something unpleasing to Him
+When we choose to disobey what God wants from us or do something

-without knowing it, God has this way of saying in effect, "I'll just wait
+unpleasing to Him without knowing it, God has this way of saying in effect,

-right here until you fall on your face and you call Me for help." ☺
+"I'll just wait right here until you fall on your face and you call Me for

 c)

-are to "purify ourselves" from everything that contaminates the body
+says we are to "purify ourselves" from everything that contaminates

-out of respect for God.
-This means that
+the body out of respect for God.
+This

 d)